isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-09-22-post-Target 2016: NSAs To Focus On Creating A Pipeline For High Performance Excellence.md

 layout: post
 description: ""
 image: ""
+variant: markdown
 ---
 ### **Target 2016: NSAs To Focus On Creating A Pipeline For High Performance Excellence**

-_NSAs To Review And Update Multi-Year Sports Plans To Supply & Sustain Local Sports_
+_NSAs To Review And Update Multi-Year Sports Plans To Supply &amp; Sustain Local Sports_

 **Singapore, 22 September 2010** - Slightly more than a week after the Singapore Sports Council (SSC) announced its target of garnering at least six medals at the 2016 Olympic Games in Rio de Janeiro, the National Sports Associations (NSAs) were today told of the key role they will play in helping Singapore achieve its targets which have been set for Singapore in 2016.